 Referencing Employee's argument that Agency violated Article 17 of the Collective Bargaining Agreement ("CBA"), Agency argues that it went above and beyond the requirements of CBA by giving priority consideration to these employees for several positions outside of the competitive level.
-Agency notes that it also referred the affected FEU employees for placement on a retention register, whereby they can be efficiently placed in appropriate vacancies should they become open in the future; thereby, complying with the standards articulated in the CBA.12
+Agency notes that it also referred the affected FEU employees for placement on a retention register, whereby they can be efficiently placed in appropriate vacancies should they become open in the future; thereby, complying with the standards articulated in the CBA.11 each competing employee in the competitive level[.]" (emphasis added))."
+Agency highlights that when all positions in the competitive level are eliminated, and the relevant competitive level and area no longer exists within the agency, placement on the retention register is no longer required.
+Agency further notes that it followed the rules regarding the retention register, as each FEU employee subject to the RIF was placed on the register pursuant to the regulations.
+Agency explains that although it is the only agency that performs the kind of work done within FEU, the affected FEU employee would be considered accordingly if there were any vacancies that matched their experiences.
+Agency maintains that Employee, along with the other affected FEU employees have been linked to numerous positions across the District Government agencies, demonstrating that the retention register is serving its intended purpose.
+Agency concluded it met all the requirements within the rules and regulations, as such, the RIF should be upheld.12